 New England Roses

 Dubbed “the queen of flowers,” roses are perhaps the most recognizable of blooms.
-Several rose species are native to New England.
-Many more are introduced and naturalized and have become a familiar part of our landscape.
-Their beautiful scented blossoms are popular with pollinators, spiny thickets provide important habitat for wildlife, and hardy shrubs and ramblers are prized by gardeners.
-Learn to distinguish native species, common naturalized species, and the invasive multiflora rose, and become familiar with their habitats.
+Several rose species are native to New England; many more have been introduced and naturalized and have become a familiar part of our landscape.
+Their beautiful, scented blossoms are popular with pollinators, their spiny thickets provide important habitat for wildlife, and hardy shrubs and ramblers are prized by gardeners.
+Learn to distinguish native species, common naturalized species, and the invasive multiflora roses.

 |Location||Garden in the Woods, Framingham, MA|

 |Certificate||Elective: Basic and Advanced, Botany|